Top 10 Twisted Sister Songs

 That road to success — after nearly a decade struggling in vain for recognition in the U.S. — didn’t look anywhere near as certain just one year prior, though, when Twisted Sister unleashed their tough-as-nails debut album, Under the Blade, through the tiny British independent label Secret Records.
 But everything turned out in the end, as we know, thanks to unstoppable head-bangers like "Sin After Sin."

 For all the pop hits on Stay Hungry, Twisted Sister could also do straightforward metal as well as anybody of the day.
 The massive "Burn in Hell" starts off in Alice Cooper slow-burn territory before shifting into a thunderous riff worthy of Judas Priest.
 Twisted Sister also showed they weren’t above mocking themselves when they performed this song in Pee-wee’s Big Adventure.

 'I'll Never Grow Up, Now'

 Twisted Sister’s roots dated all the way back to 1972, so as they stared down the end of the ‘70s without any kind of record deal to show for their efforts, they decided to record and release a single on their own.
-This became the defiant, Alice Cooper-influenced ‘I’ll Never Grow Up, Now,’ which marked their adoption of a heavier sound and foreshadowed the direction that would finally reward all their work.
+This became the defiant, Alice Cooper-influenced "I’ll Never Grow Up, Now," which marked their adoption of a heavier sound and foreshadowed the direction that would finally reward all Twisted Sister's work.